-The Marriage and Family Therapy (MFT) specialization, which is accredited by the Commission on the Accreditation of Marriage & Family Therapy Education, provides a specific professional curriculum that prepares graduates for licensure as Marriage and Family Therapists.
-Courses focus on individual and family development, evidence-based clinical practices, social-justice frameworks, and research methods.
+The Marriage and Family Therapy (MFT) specialization, which is accredited by the Commission on the Accreditation of Marriage & Family Therapy Education, provides a specific professional curriculum that prepares graduates for licensure as marriage and family therapists.
+Courses focus on individual and family development, evidence-based clinical practices, social justice frameworks, and research methods.
 MFT students also complete a thesis.
 Training includes practica and internships with live supervision in the CSU Center for Family and Couple Therapy as well as Campus Connections: Therapeutic Mentoring At Risk Youth and other clinical programs.
 MFT graduates go on to work as therapists in private practice or at for-profit and non-profit mental health agencies.
-Some students enter doctoral programs upon graduation, including our Ph.D. in Applied Developmental Science.
+Some students enter doctoral programs upon graduation, including CSU's Ph.D. in Applied Developmental Science.

-For more information, please visit Department of Human Development & Family Studies Marriage and Family Therapy Program.
+For more information, please visit the Department of Human Development & Family Studies Marriage and Family Therapy Program.

 Effective Fall 2015